Learning 3D-Gaussian Simulators from RGB Videos

 such that $p_i(t_{T+1}) = p_i(t_{T}) + \Delta p_i(t_T)$ and $f_i^{\text{dyn}}(t_{T+1}) = f_i^{\text{dyn}}(t_{T}) + \Delta f_i^{\text{dyn}}(t_T)$.
 As these point clouds are unstructured and potentially vary in size at each time step due to masking, a fundamental challenge arises: \emph{How can a network efficiently propagate the embedded physics information both spatially and temporally?}

-We tackle this question by building on \ptv \cite{wu2024ptv3}, which has recently achieved state-of-the-art performance in representation learning for unstructured point clouds.
+We tackle this question by building on \ptv \citep{wu2024ptv3}, which has recently achieved state-of-the-art performance in representation learning for unstructured point clouds \citep{wu_sonata_2025}.
 As discussed in \cref{sec:ptv3}, \ptv operates by serializing the input point cloud and applying patch-wise attention.
 However, the original design of \ptv is limited to point clouds that do not exhibit temporal variation.
 In this section, we extend \ptv to predict dynamics from \emph{temporally evolving point clouds}.
 First, we extend serialization to equip point cloud encodings with a timestamp.
 Then, we equip features with temporal embeddings that allow attention to distinguish timestamps.
-Lastly, we use the timestamps to merge temporally adjacent features that can then be processed by \ptv's patch-wise attention blocks.
+Lastly, we use the timestamps to merge neighboring latent particle sets, enabling \ptv's patch-wise attention blocks to aggregate information across time.

-\paragraph{Temporally serialized point cloud (t-SPC) } To enable spatio-temporal reasoning over multiple timesteps, we extend \ptv's point serialization scheme by encoding both spatial and temporal structure into a single key.
+\paragraph{Temporally serialized point cloud (t-SPC).} To enable spatio-temporal reasoning over multiple timesteps, we extend \ptv's point serialization scheme by encoding both spatial and temporal structure into a single key.
 Specifically, for each particle $i$ at timestep $t_k$ in batch $b$, we define a 64-bit serialization code: